Cascading Dark Energy: Results

-In Fig. \ref{figure:H}, we used the best fit values of the parameters listed in Table \ref{table:parameters} to plot the evolution of the Hubble parameter against of redshift, showing that the Hubble parameter of the single-field DE model is very similar to $\Lambda$CDM.
-Also, the results of the Rock `n' Roll and two-field CDE models are very close to each other.
-Nevertheless, at earlier times, the Hubble parameter of the two-field CDE model is above the one for the Rock `n' Roll scenario, but at late times, the Rock `n' Roll Hubble parameter takes larger values, so this model gives a greater $H_0$.
+In Fig.~\ref{figure:H}, we used the best-fit values of the parameters listed in Table \ref{table:parameters} to plot the evolution of the Hubble parameter against redshift, showing that the Hubble parameter of the single-field DE model is coincident with $\Lambda$CDM.
+Also, the results of the Rock `n' Roll and two-field CDE models are $\sim 1\sigma$ away from each other.
+Nevertheless, at both the earlier and late times, the Hubble parameter of the Rock `n' Roll scenario exceeds the value in the two-field CDE model, yielding a greater $H_0$.

-Smaller values of the Hubble parameter at lower redshifts give better compatibility of the two-field CDE model with BAO data, compared to Rock `n' Roll.
+Smaller values of the Hubble parameter at lower redshifts give better compatibility of the two-field CDE model with BAO data, compared to Rock `n' Roll ($\Delta\chi_{\mathrm{BAO}}^{2}=-2.46$).
 Simultaneous agreement with PANTHEON and BAO data causes the $\phi$ field to be over-constrained by the data, limiting the ability of the CDE model to better fit BAO data.
 It may be possible to go beyond this limitation by adding additional scalar fields.
 We have also developed a modified version of \textsc{Camb} that has \textbf{three} dynamical fields ($\chi$, $\phi$, and a field $\xi$ that rolls at an intermediate redshift).
-By trial and error, we have found that there are combinations of initial field values and coupling constants that provide a significantly better fit to lower-$z$ BAO data (e.g. as in Fig. \ref{figure:H}).
-In future work, we will extend our MCMC analysis to this richer scenario.
+Preliminary exploration of some parameter combinations leads us to speculate that this scenario could provide a significantly better fit to lower-$z$ BAO data (e.g. as in Fig. \ref{figure:H}), but a proper MCMC analysis of this scenario using cosmological data awaits future work.
+As the $3^{\rm}$ field-model is likely to begin coherent oscillation between recombination and the present-day dominance of dark energy, perturbations will become essential in obtaining the \emph{relative} improvement of 3-field models over RnR and CDE.
+In pursuit of that scenario, we will compute the full perturbative dynamics of the $3$-field scenario, taking advantage of the more robust \textsc{CLASS} and Cobaya codes to ensure that this task is completed in a computationally efficient manner.